StirlingLabs/MsQuic.Net/README.md

 ## 🚀 How to install

-If you've [configured GitHub Packages](/StirlingLabs/Logging/blob/master/docs/GitHubPackages.md), you can just:
+Configure [GitHub Packages for Stirling Labs](/StirlingLabs/Logging/blob/master/docs/GitHubPackages.md), then you can just:

 ```bash
 > dotnet add PROJECT package MsQuic.Net